sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Voidrunners often benefit from the better living chemistry provides.
 Whether they are used to heal, harm, or anything in between, drugs can be administered physically, orally, or via airhypo as an action.

 ***Anti-G Cocktail.*** Administered to pilots and passengers on aircraft and spacecraft executing high-g maneuvers, these injected drugs are unpleasant, but potentially life-saving.
 A user gains an expertise die on saving throws for starship maneuvers, but also takes 1d4 poison damage.
 A dose lasts for 10 minutes.
-The delivery system is typically integrated into a vehicle seat, where it can be activated with the userís reaction in response to starting a maneuver.
+The delivery system is typically integrated into a vehicle seat, where it can be activated with the user√≠s reaction in response to starting a maneuver.
 If it needs to be administered manually with an airhypo, it takes an action.

-***Anti-Rad.*** Anti-rad flushes radiation from a creatureís body.
-A dose is administered via airhypo as an action and takes 10 minutes to take effect, but then immediately flushes all radiation from the patientís body.
+***Anti-Rad.*** Anti-rad flushes radiation from a creature√≠s body.
+A dose is administered via airhypo as an action and takes 10 minutes to take effect, but then immediately flushes all radiation from the patient√≠s body.
 The process is exhausting, and leaves the patient with two levels of fatigue.

 ***Gullibility Serum.*** This drug, administered via ingestion or injection, makes the victim extremely trusting.
 The victim makes a DC 13 Wisdom saving throw or Persuasion checks made against the target have advantage for the next hour.

 ***Quick-Sober Patch.*** This is a small drug patch about an inch square that can be applied to any exposed skin as an action.
-It takes effect in one minute, immediately ending the effects of alcohol and similar ìsoftî drugs on the user once the minute has passed.
-Poisons with a save DC of less than 13 are simultaneously neutralized in the patientís system, and the user gains an immediate saving throw at advantage against poisons with a DC of 13 or higher.
+It takes effect in one minute, immediately ending the effects of alcohol and similar √¨soft√Æ drugs on the user once the minute has passed.
+Poisons with a save DC of less than 13 are simultaneously neutralized in the patient√≠s system, and the user gains an immediate saving throw at advantage against poisons with a DC of 13 or higher.

 ***Smelling Salts.*** Available in several different forms (crystals, a solution, etc.) when the fumes from smelling salts are inhaled by a creature, they immediately become more alert.
 Unconscious creatures make a DC 10 Constitution saving throw, and on a success, regain consciousness. creatures that are already conscious can ignore the effects of one

 level of fatigue for up to 10 minutes.
 Overuse of smelling salts can be dangerous.
 For every dose beyond the first in a 24-hour period, a creature makes a constitution saving throw of DC 11 + 1 per dose beyond the first.
 A creature that fails takes 1d4 points of poison damage.

 ***Styx.*** A potent memory-erasing drug, Styx forces a creature exposed to it to make a DC 14 Constitution saving throw or forget the last hour of their life.
 It can be injected or ingested.
-Multiple doses extend further back, and it is possible to wipe out weeks or even months of a creatureís memory with repeated or large doses.
+Multiple doses extend further back, and it is possible to wipe out weeks or even months of a creature√≠s memory with repeated or large doses.
 If a creature is subjected to additional doses within 1 hour of failing this saving throw, they must repeat the saving throw, losing an additional 1d4 days of memory on a failed save.

 ***Synthetic Adrenaline.*** Typically used as a combat drug, but sometimes used recreationally, synthetic adrenaline gives the user advantage on Strength, Dexterity, and Constitution checks and saves for one minute.
 Once the effect ends, the user immediately gains two levels of fatigue.
 It can only be injected.